in-tents/AVF/README.md

 We are also testing bootstrap methods

 # ok but on a fr note
-Edit: this note was not very fr. go to the VSM model section if you are more interested in theory than mission statement, which is indeed fr
+Edit: this note was not very fr. go to the Big Iron section. if you are more interested in mission statement, which is indeed fr, read on

 The AVF exists because no one else will do it.
 So fuck it, we build it ourselves.